priya-explorer/Clustering_Project_1/README.md

 1) Read and select numerical feature for clustering.
 2) Outlier treatment and impute missing values
 3) Feature Engineering
-4) Perform standardization of features to remove impact of units and enable distnace computation
+4) Perform standardization of features to remove impact of units and enable distance computation
 5) Remove correlations and plot WCSS graph(elbow curve)
 6) Build clusters with K-Means and Hierarchial clustering
 7) Evaluate clusters and build profiles to reveal patterns(cluster profiling)